-The ACT Plus Writing is one of the tests used by colleges for determining admission acceptance.
+The ACT Plus Writing may be a test used by colleges for determining admission acceptance.
 The ACT is generally taken in the spring of the junior year and in the fall of the senior year.
-Students are encouraged to study for the test using one of many sources available to them in the school, on line, and in the community.
 The ACT provides scores in English, math, reading, science, and writing with scores ranging from 1-36 including a composite score.
-The ACT Plus Writing is based on information you are learning in high school.
-A fee waiver may be available for low-income students.
+Fee waivers available through ACT.